 Finding Expert Care

 After my first bout with brain cancer, I had an MRI every other month until I was cleared to have scans every six months in Houston.
-At one of the routine brain scans, a spot re-appeared in my left frontal lobe.
-I decided that it would be best for me to see Dr. Gilbert, again, now a neuro-oncologist in the Neuro-Oncology Branch at the Center for Cancer Research, NCI, NIH in Bethesda, Maryland.
-At 24-years-old, I trusted him with my life and still do today.
+At one of the routine brain scans, a spot reappeared in my left frontal lobe.
+I decided that it would be best for me to see Dr. Gilbert, again, now a neuro-oncologist in the NCI Center for Cancer Research's Neuro-Oncology Branch at NIH in Bethesda, Maryland.
+At 24 years old, I trusted him with my life and still do today.

 Treating My Brain Cancer Recurrence

 New tests confirmed the anaplastic oligodendroglioma was back.
 Therefore, I needed to have my second brain surgery.
 My second surgery was at NIH with Kareem Zaghloul, M.D., Ph.D., of the National Institutes of Neurological Disorders and Stroke, on August 28, 2015 (my older brothers’ birthday).
 Dr. Zaghloul and his team performed a flawless surgery.
 It went so well that I gave the team a fist bump as I was being carted out of the operating room.

 Starting September 2015, my mom and I moved up to Bethesda for me to undergo six weeks of radiation at NIH.
 During that time, I had countless care packages and visitors.
 From my girlfriend, Kristin, who is now my wife, to my dad and brother, I will forever be eternally grateful that God blessed me with such wonderful friends and family.
 After completing radiation, I returned home to Midland.
 I had a one month break before starting oral chemotherapy of two drugs, CCNU and Procarbazine, for five months.
 During this time, I visited my local oncologist weekly for check-ups and blood work.
 In addition, I traveled to NIH every other month for blood work, MRIs, and the Natural History Study.